DAAK543/azure-database-migration571/README.md

-This project required the use of two virtual machines on the Azure portal.
-One for the development environment and the other for the production environment. adventure-vm was for production environment while Dragon-vm was for the development environment.
-The operating systems for both virtual machines was Windows 10Pro.
-However, it must be noted that CPU capacity and Memory are crucial for ease of access to the remote desktop environment facilitated by the RDP file created.
-For both virtual machines, the size for each CPU and Memory was Standard D2s v3 (2 vcpus, 8 GiB memory).
-A lesser capacity would be inadequate in that it would result in difficulties accessing the remote desktop virtual environments and vice versa.
+This project required the use of two virtual machines(vms) on the Azure portal.
+One for the development environment and the other for the production environment. adventure-vm was used for the production environment while Dragon-vm was use for the development environment.
+The operating systems for both virtual machines were Windows 10Pro.
+However, it must be noted that CPU capacity and Memory were crucial for ease of access to the remote desktop environment facilitated by the RDP file created.
+For both virtual machines, the size for each CPU and Memory used was Standard D2s v3 (2 vcpus, 8 GiB memory).
+A lesser size capacity would have been inadequate in that it would result in difficulties accessing the remote desktop virtual environments and vice versa.

 This project was primarily used for demonstrating hands-on experience in Azure Database Migration.